NITCbase/nitcbase.github.io/docs/Design/Buffer Layer.md

     // check whether the block is already present in the buffer using StaticBuffer.getBufferNum() int bufferNum = StaticBuffer::getBufferNum(this->blockNum);

-    // if present, set the timestamp of the corresponding buffer to 0 and increment the timpestamps of all other occupied buffers in the BufferMetaInfo.
+   	// if present (!=E_BLOCKNOTINBUFFER), set the timestamp of the corresponding buffer to 0 and increment the timpestamps of all other occupied buffers in the BufferMetaInfo.

     // else
         // if not present, get a free buffer using StaticBuffer.getFreeBuffer()